 - Late arrivals will be parked at the back.
 Gates open one hour prior to the start of each program.

 - Parking available on a first come, first served basis.

 - Upon completion of the program, cars must exit the lot immediately.
 If you are attending both programs in one night, you must exit the lot following the first program and reenter prior to the second one.

-- Advance sales only.
-Tickets available online until show time.
+- Tickets available online until show time.

 - Restrooms will be available onsite.

 - Sound will be broadcast on low-power FM radio only.

 Learn more with our Frequently Asked Questions for Dance Camera West here.

 ArtistsDance Camera West aims to foster groundbreaking talent and to encourage new work in the area of dance film by supporting creation, presentation and distribution of films.
 DCW presents an annual international festival held at renowned arts venues throughout Los Angeles, and informative and educational events throughout the year, to bring dance to the world beyond the stage and through the language of film.

 DCW 2021 will run January 8 - 30, 2021.
 We have partnered with LA presenters The Broad Stage and Theatre Raymond Kabbaz to present live and virtual screenings throughout the month.
 Programs include a Drive In featuring Festival Award Winners, a virtual selection of international films, Documentary Days, as well as the winners of our newly announced Finishing Fund for underrepresented filmmakers.

 In 2020 we were able to increase the number of film submissions to a record setting 325 from around the world, and present a diverse selection of 50+ films from over 40 countries.
 The number of submissions, the number and diversity of films presented, the audience attendance, the balancing of the budget, the touring opportunities, the fundraising, the ability to pay artist fees and the online distribution deals.